University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Assignments/major_project_2023.md

 | Col0_SA_treated_0h_rep2.fastq.gz   | fastq       | Control   | Biological replicate 2 (rep2) of Arabidopsis Col-0 ecotype (Col0) treated with Salicylic Acid (SA) for 0 hours (0h)    |
 | Col0_SA_treated_0h_rep3.fastq.gz   | fastq       | Control   | Biological replicate 3 (rep3) of Arabidopsis Col-0 ecotype (Col0) treated with Salicylic Acid (SA) for 0 hours (0h)    |

-### Access/use your unique transcriptome dataset [**IMPORTANT, PLEASE READ**]
+### [**IMPORTANT, PLEASE READ**] Access/use your unique transcriptome dataset

 Your unique transcriptome dataset can be accessed through VM path `/shared/data/axxxxxxx`, in which `axxxxxxx` is your university `a` number.
-You can use your unique transcriptome dataset according to two options:
+You have two options to access/use your unique transcriptome dataset:

 - Option 1, create soft links pointing to the original raw data files

-For example, if your major project top level directory is `~/major_project`, and in your analysis, you want access your raw fastq data in directory `~/major_project/01_raw_data`, you can run following commands (replace `axxxxxxx` with your `a` number):
+For example, if your major project top level directory is `~/major_project`, and you want to access your raw fastq data in directory `~/major_project/01_raw_data` in your analysis, you can run following commands (replace `axxxxxxx` with your `a` number) to create soft links of your unique transcriptome raw data files:

 ```
 mkdir -p ~/major_project/01_raw_data